 Credit cards are accepted in most big hotels and ATMs are available in cities and major towns.

-The travelers in Sri Lanka do not experience any serious health condition apart from the upset stomach at times.
-The standards of hygiene are fine at best hotels and worst in some low-level hotels in many kitchens around the country.
+The travelers in Sri Lanka do not experience any serious health conditions apart from an upset stomach at times.
+The standards of hygiene are fine at the best hotels and worst in some low-level hotels in many kitchens around the country.

 Train: Trains can be comfortable in contrast to buses (except third-class carriage).
-The view while travelling to Galle from Colombo and Ella from Haputale are famous for their scenery.
+The view while traveling to Galle from Colombo and Ella from Haputale are famous for their scenery.

 Varieties of choices are available in terms of accommodation in Sri Lanka.
-Heritage bungalows, home stays, rented apartments, boutique hotel and many star hotels are the option available for your stay.
-The staffs in this accommodation are of friendly nature in any range of stay that you choose.
+Heritage bungalows, homestays, rented apartments, boutique hotels, and many star hotels are the option available for your stay.
+The staffs in this accommodation are friendly in any range of stay that you choose.

 The cuisine in Sri Lanka holds a unique and delicious taste.
 The food in Sri Lanka is quite healthy and aromatic.
-The flavors are also influenced by Indian and Colonist and Arabic taste.
+The flavors are also influenced by Indian Colonists and Arabic tastes.

-The best experience about food in Sri Lanka is that the same type of foods is prepared with different flavors.
-The food style varies from region to region and variation can be seen in the exact same dish in the different region.
+The best experience about food in Sri Lanka is that the same type of food is prepared with different flavors.
+The food style varies from region to region and variation can be seen in the same dish in the different regions.
 If you are a food lover then you will love the mouth-watering food that you will taste in Sri Lanka.